CatalaLang/catala/README.md

 Welcome to the ICFP artefact for the Catala compiler.
 This artefact is a modified version of the GitHub repository at https://github.com/CatalaLang/catala.
 The regular readme was renamed to `README.WEB.md` to be replaced by this one, which has been written specifically for the ICFP artefact.
+Please make sure you `cd` into the `catala` directory of the VM, which is assume to be the base directory of all the commands listed below.

 ## Building the Catala compiler

 The compiler should already be built and available as `catala.exe`.
-You can also re-trigger the build with `make build`.
+It is not available in the `$PATH`, but is placed You can also re-trigger the build with `make build`.

 ## Writing your first Catala program